 TO OUR PATRONS (published 1930)

-Early in 1914, to meet the ever expanding trade, the firm acquired Coombe Wood Nurseries, Kingston Hill, on the retirement from business of Messrs.
-J. Veitch & Sons Ltd, of Chelsea.
+Early in 1914, to meet the ever-expanding trade, the firm acquired Coombe Wood Nurseries, Kingston Hill, on the retirement from Messrs.
+J. Veitch & Sons Ltd, Chelsea.

-In 1922, to further meet the requirements of the business, forty-five acres of land with a quarter of a mile frontage to the main Portsmouth Road, was purchased at Send, near Guildford, Surrey.
-This nursery is planned on the most up-to-date principle, and stocked with all kinds of trees, roses, shrubs, and plants, to furnish the garden of to-day.
+In 1922, to further meet the business requirements, forty-five acres of land with a quarter of a mile frontage to the main Portsmouth Road was purchased at Send, near Guildford, Surrey.
+This nursery is planned on the most up-to-date principle and stocked with all kinds of trees, roses, shrubs, and plants to furnish today's garden.

-In March 1927 the old established of Messrs.
+In March 1927, the old-established Messrs.
 D.S.
-Thomson & Sons of Wimbledon, was acquired.
+Thomson & Sons of Wimbledon was acquired.

-In July, 1927, the business was formed into a Private Limited Company under the title of A. Luff & Sons and Thomsons Ltd., with Mr. A. Luff as Chairman, and Messrs.
+In July 1927, the business was formed into a Private Limited Company under A. Luff & Sons and Thomsons Ltd., with Mr A. Luff as Chairman, and Messrs.
 Norman and Roland Luff as joint Managing Directors.

-The above, was taken from a recently discovered document together the photographs below.
+The above was taken from a recently discovered document together with the photographs below.

 David N Dadswell (Great Grandson 1951)

-Arthur LUFF.
+- Arthur LUFF.
 Head.
 M. 46.
 Horticultural Business.
-Perbright, Surrey.
+Pirbright, Surrey.

-The death took place suddenly on Wednesday while attending a shooting party at Hill Farm, Brading, of Mr. Arthur LUFF, of 11 Vernon-square, founder of the well-known business of Messrs.
-A.LUFF and Sons, and THOMPSON’s, Ltd., nurserymen and landscape gardeners.
-Mr LUFF left home to attend a shoot as the guest of Mr. Hollis B.FOWLER apparently in his normal state of health.
-The beaters had just lined up and crossed the first field when Mr. LUFF, carrying his gun, suddenly collapsed and fell forward.
-He was taken to the farm, where Mr. and Mrs. MANUEL gave every possible assistance while Mr. FOWLER motored to Ryde for medical aid.
-He returned with Dr. W.H.GERVIS, of East Cowes, who was at the County Hospital, and it was found that Mr. LUFF had quietly passed away.
-The late Mr. LUFF, who was 77, was an extremely active man for his years.
-During the ten years he has resided here in retirement he enjoyed a game of bowls, and was an enthusiastic angler as well as keen on shooting.
+The death took place suddenly on Wednesday while attending a shooting party at Hill Farm, Brading, of Mr Arthur LUFF, of 11 Vernon-square, founder of Messrs.
+A.LUFF and Sons' well-known business THOMPSON’s, Ltd., nurserymen and landscape gardeners.
+Mr LUFF left home to attend a shoot as the guest of Mr Hollis B.FOWLER apparently in his normal state of health.
+The beaters had just lined up and crossed the first field when Mr LUFF, carrying his gun, suddenly collapsed and fell forward.
+He was taken to the farm, where Mr and Mrs MANUEL gave every possible assistance while Mr FOWLER motored to Ryde for medical aid.
+He returned with Dr W.H.GERVIS, of East Cowes, who was at the County Hospital, and it was found that Mr LUFF had quietly passed away.
+The late Mr LUFF, who was 77, was an extremely active man for his years.
+During the ten years he has resided here in retirement, he enjoyed a game of bowls and was an enthusiastic angler and keen on shooting.
 He was a good sportsman and held in esteem and regard by all his friends.
 It was in 1897 that he founded the business which was to become such a successful venture.
-He began his work at New Malden, Surrey, and two years later acquired the Wimbledon Park Nurseries to which many additions were made.
-Early in 1914 the remainder of the lease of Coombe Wood Nurseries, Kingston Hill, was acquired, and later, in 1922, 45 acres of land on the Portsmouth-road at Send, Guildford, were secured.
+He began his work at New Malden, Surrey, and two years later acquired the Wimbledon Park Nurseries, to which many additions were made.
+Early in 1914, the remainder of the lease of Coombe Wood Nurseries, Kingston Hill, was acquired, and later, in 1922, 45 acres of land on the Portsmouth road at Send, Guildford, were secured.
 In March 1927, the old established business of Messrs.
-D.S.THOMPSON and Sons, of Wimbledon, was acquired and four months later the business was formed into a private limited liability company, under its present title, with Mr. A.LUFF, as chairman.
-Deceased, whose wife predeceased him three years ago, leaves two sons and three married daughters.
+D.S.THOMPSON and Sons of Wimbledon were acquired, and four months later, the business was formed into a private limited liability company, under its present title, with Mr A.LUFF, as chairman.
+The deceased, whose wife predeceased him three years ago, leaves two sons and three married daughters.
 The funeral will take place at the Cemetery on Monday.